smallhadroncollider/taskell/roadmap.md

     > Visibility should be on the description by default?
 - No obvious way to know if there are more items in a list off-screen
     > Lowest item should be "..." if more items
-- Blank task names should appear as something
 - Can't remove a description
+- Date should update if taskell is left open

 ## Features